Elementary General and Vocal Music - Roxanne Dixon

 We are ready for a great year of creating and making music, wherever we may be!

 Please visit Schoology for the most up-to-date, detailed information on what is happening.

 What is Music Education in Camp Hill?

-Influenced significantly by the Orff Schulwerk philosophy of music education, our curriculum addresses many of the National and State standards in dance by integrating folk dance and creative movement into daily activities in the classroom.
-The movement component opens up a secondary venue for student creativity, grounds students understanding of beat, phrasing and other musical concepts kinesthetically, exposes students to the possibilities of another major performance art, and is a lot of fun!
+Our curriculum also addresses many of the national and state standards in dance by integrating folk dance and creative movement.
+Movement opens up a secondary venue for student creativity, kinesthetically grounds students’ understanding of beat, phrasing and other concepts, and is a lot of fun!

 Our curriculum is heavily influenced by the Orff approach to music and movement education.
 Named for composer and educator Carl Orff, Orff Schulwerk (literally “Orff Schoolwork”) is holistic, experiential, and process oriented.
 Children learn through doing—exploring and improvising with the elements of speech, rhythm, movement, dance, instruments, and song.
 Integrated, guided processes allow spiraled development of knowledge and skills, and encourage joyful participation, creativity, and personal musical growth for all students.

 ROXANNE DIXON seeks to inspire our students to be “their best selves” through shared creative experiences.
 Roxanne holds a Bachelor of Music and a Bachelor of Philosophy in Interdisciplinary Studies from Miamie University (OH) and a master’s degree in music education with an Orff concentration from the University of St. Thomas (MN).
 She is involved professionally in the American Orff-Schulwerk Association and serves on the editorial board of The Orff Echo, a professional journal for music and movement educators.
 Within the district, she served on the Equity and Diversity Advocacy Committee and chairs the Fine Arts Department.